 Pre-Req: 81.521 Biochemistry Techniques

 This course provides grounding in the principles and practice of protein x-ray crystallography, with some applications in structural bioinformatics and drug discovery.
 This course is comprised of a series of lecture with an emphasis on practical methodologies of modern protein crystallography and structural bioinformatics.
-The course will cover the fundamental knowledge about x-ray physics, instrumentation and geometrical diffraction, protein crystallization, macromolecular data collection and processing, phase estimation and improvement, model building and assessment, and some exploration of bioinformatics tools employed in molecular docking and virtual screening.
+The course will cover the fundamental knowledge about x-ray physics, instrumentation and geometrical diffraction, protein crystallization, macromolecular data collection and processing, phase estimation and improvement, model building and assessment, and some exploration of bioinformatics tools employed in structure prediction and molecular docking.

 This lab course provides grounding in the principles and practice e-ray crystallography, with some applications in structural bioinformatics and drug discovery.
 It covers topics correlated with the co-requisite lecture course BIOL.5892.

 A study of cellular and systems neurobiology with a focus on how these relate to human health and disease.
 Particular attention will be given to illustrating functional neuroanatomy and neurophysiology of the human CNS using investigations into the pathogenic mechanisms of a variety of human neurodegenerative diseases including epilepsy, Alzheimer's Disease, Huntington's Disease, ALS among others.

 Note: Graduate level enrollees will be responsible for additional reading and writing.

 A study of the nature of the immune response with sections on antibody structure, function and production; antigen-antibody reactions; immunogenetics; and immune regulation, protection and injury.